Skip to main content

 MMA markets can be more profitable for knowledgeable traders because the sport has higher variance (one punch can end it), fewer variables than team sports, and less mainstream betting attention on non-PPV events.
 However, the higher variance also means higher risk.
 Position sizing is crucial.

-Can I copy MMA traders on Polycopy?
+Can I copy UFC traders on Polycopy?

 Yes.
 Browse the MMA trader leaderboard above, click on any trader to see their full fight-by-fight trade history, then follow them on Polycopy.
 You'll receive notifications before UFC events when they take positions and can choose to copy their fight picks automatically.